rafaelaltamirano/eMovie/README.md

  # Description #
-eMoviw is an app that connects to The Movie Database API
+eMovie is an app that connects to The Movie Database API

 ## Clean Architecture ##
 The feature modules are divided internally in clean architecture.
 Inside the feature modules exists: